MicrosoftDocs/Hololens/hololens/hololens-common-scenarios-offline-secure.md

 1. You should then be prompted to sign into the device with the shared local account and password.

 > [!NOTE]
-> If you forgot to change the password from the default for this package, it is "HoloLens2".
+> If you forgot to change the password from the default for this package, it's `DC_Login!@`.

 ## Maintain